eduaandr/Complex-Calculator/README.md

 # Complex-Calculator
-Program that performs complex operations with rectangular entries and outputs the result in polar format
+Program that performs complex operations with rectangular entries and outputs the result in polar format.